 Yes, we offer pressure washing service with our exterior painting service to ensure that the surface is clean and ready to accept the paint.
 Many homes need to be pressure washed before the exterior painting so that the new paint will stick to the surface properly.
 Otherwise, the paint could bubble or peel within a very short time.

 Interior Painting Mistakes

 It's really easy to get into a rush when you're painting your home's interior.
 The problem with rushing is that it's all too easy to make mistakes.
-Sure, the results may end up looking “okay” […]
+Sure, the results may end up looking “okay” but who […]

 Exterior Painting Tips

 Exterior painting is an affordable solution to make a rental house look attractive from the curb.
-Whether you own or manage a rental home in Kansas City, you know that you want it to look nice e […]
+Whether you own or manage a rental home in Kansas City, you know that you want it to look nice enough […]